harm27/obs-java-client/README.md

 - Sending and receiving requests
 - Receiving requests

-Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events are planned.
+Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events and requests are planned.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.